careem/mockingbird/README.md

 ### Manual Mocks and Spies generation

-In this section it is explained how to generate mocks and spy manually, we suggest to use this approach only when you face issues with the Mock generator plugin.
+In this section it is explained how to generate mocks and spies manually, we suggest to use this approach only when you face issues with the Mock generator plugin.

 #### Mocks